rg-3/screenshot.js/README.md

 __v0.2.3__

-* Skip videos the browser considers "tainted", as it does allow them to be exported.
+* Skip videos the browser considers "tainted", as it does not allow them to be exported.

 * Improve the experience on websites like Twitter where there can be multiple